 The Notes are not subject to redemption prior to maturity.
 At the option of the purchaser(s), the Notes will be issued as registered notes or registered in the name of the purchaser.
 If such Notes are issued as registered in the name of the purchaser, principal of and interest on the Notes will be payable in Federal Funds.
-In such case, the Notes will be issued as registered in the name of the purchaser in denominations of \$5,000 or multiples thereof except for one necessary odd denomination, as may be determined by such successful bidder(s).
+In such case, the Notes will be issued as registered in the name of the purchaser in denominations of \$5,000 or multiples thereof, as may be determined by such successful bidder(s).